fiatconnect/specification/fiatconnect-api.md

 	fiatAccountId: `string`,
 	transferId: `string`,
 	transferAddress: `string`
+	txHash?: `string`
 }
 ```

 ### 5.1.3. `WebhookTransferOutStatusEventSchema`

 `WebhookTransferOutStatusEventSchema` is the schema that defines webhook payloads for transfer out events.
-Note that this schema is *identical* to the
+Note that this schema is nearly identical to the
-one returned from the `GET /transfer/:transferId/status` endpoint
+one returned from the `GET /transfer/:transferId/status` endpoint; it lacks the optional `txHash` field, since it is not relevenat for transfers out.

 ```
 {